 Curriculum & Coursework

 Students take coursework in microeconomic theory, management, research methods, statistics, and epidemiology.
 In addition, students take a yearlong seminar called the Health Policy Core Seminar and one course in two of the following areas: Political Analysis, Decision Sciences, Medical Sociology, Ethics or Economics.
-Students must also complete the Business Education of Scholars and Teachers (BEST) Series, and an MBA course.
+Students must also complete two MBA elective curriculum courses.

 Students are required to complete a teaching assignment for one full academic term.